All Episodes

 President Obama had a thing for Mike Flynn.

-A month or before they have that January 4th meeting, he tells Trump you only have two problems, North Korea and get rid of Flynn.
+When he meets with President Trump early in the transition, a month before they have that January 4th meeting, he tells Trump, you only have two problems, North Korea and get rid of Flynn.

 He was out to get rid of Flynn.